cyrusimap/cyrus-imapd/docsrc/imap/concepts/deployment/databases.rst

 ID has been seen, and the timestamp when it was last seen.

-It also has a records for each conversation ID with details about which folders have that converations ID in them, and counts of messages and flags.
+It also has a records for each conversation ID with details about which folders have that conversations ID in them, and counts of messages and flags.

 Finally there are records for each folder with the counts of conversations in that folder.